andyong5/TinderData/README.md

 3. Click the fork button
 <img src="picture1.png" width=800>

-4.Click the 3 vertical grey dots and upload your file "data.json"
+4. Click the 3 vertical grey dots and upload your file "data.json"

 5. Click run and see your data!